Last Updated on

 Viral or Bacterial Fever?

 Your baby may have a fever due to viral or bacterial infections.
-A viral fever results from viral infections, such as common cold, flu or intestinal infections etc. It usually subsides within three days and does not require a course of antibiotics, because antibiotics don’t work for viral infections.
+Viral infections that cause the common cold, flu, intestinal infections, etc. will usually cause viral fever.
+It usually subsides within three days and does not require a course of antibiotics, because antibiotics don’t work for viral infections.

-A bacterial fever results from bacterial infections, such as UTI, bacterial pneumonia, bacterial meningitis or ear infection (ear infection can be caused because of a viral infection too).
-Bacterial infections do not occur often and these infections may lead to severe health complications in your baby.
+Bacterial infections, such as UTI, bacterial pneumonia, bacterial meningitis, or bacterial ear infection, can cause bacterial fevers.
+Bacterial infections do not occur often, and these infections may lead to severe health complications in your baby.
 Most cases of bacterial infections require a course of antibiotic medicines.